Ishwar-Sanap/Namaste-React/README.md

 -   export const Component
 -   import {Component} from "path"

+# What is JSX & How Code is render on UI ?
+-   JSX (JavaScript XML) ==> HTML-like syntax for creating elements
+-   JSX --> Babel transpile it to React.createElement() --> ReactElement is object --> render() method converts object into HTML Element
+-   ex: `const heading = <h1>Hello, world!</h1>;`  JSX code gets transpiled into standard JavaScript that the browser can understand:
+-   `const heading = React.createElement('h1', null, 'Hello, world!');`
+-   `const root = ReactDOM.createRoot(document.getElementById("root"));`
+-   `root.render(heading);`

+# Types of React Component
+-   Functional (Modern way most recommended) : It is javascript function that returns the piece of JSX code
+-   Class Based (older way ) : It is javascript class that extends React.Component there should be render() method define in your class that returns JSX.

 # React Hooks
 -   Hooks are functions that let you "hook into" React state and lifecycle features from functional components.
 -   Ex: useState() , useEffect(), useContext()